ERV’s provide a direct route for fresh air to bring moisture indoors

 How an ERV works

-Energy Recovery Ventilators (ERV) are designed to allow fresh outdoor air into the HVAC system, taking stress off heating and cooling equipment.
-These systems capture preconditioned air before it is exhausted outdoors, and transfer energy to incoming outdoor air; depending on season either hot or cold air will be transferred from stale indoor air to incoming fresh air.
+Energy Recovery Ventilators (ERV) are designed to draw fresh outdoor air into the HVAC system, taking stress off heating and cooling equipment.
+These fresh air intake systems capture preconditioned air before it is exhausted outdoors, and transfer energy to incoming outdoor air; depending on season either hot or cold air will be transferred from stale indoor air to incoming fresh air.
 Allowing outside air a direct route inside is like having a window open, when outside humidity is higher than the indoor humidity, moisture moves inside, increasing the humidity in your home.

 ERVs transfer heat and water vapor through incoming and outgoing airstreams.
 Water vapor will move from the more humid air stream to the less humid air stream, returning the moisture from where it originated, so all the water added to the air from cooking and cleaning stays trapped inside.
 Imagine an apartment with the thermostat set at 70 degrees with an indoor relative humidity (RH) maintained around 55%.
 Would an ERV be able to dehumidify the home without having to adjust the thermostat temperature?
 No, in reality, indoor humidity will rise.
 When outdoor humidity is 90%, even if an ERV could reduce incoming moisture by 20% it would still significantly increase the indoor relative humidity, mold grows and spreads indoors if relative humidity is not maintained below 60%.